Sebastian ErraZuriz: Art objects

 Using humor in designs such as T for TWO, a shareable split down the middle mug, and Cocaine Slab, a tray with four linear embedded slots for the perfect line, Errazuriz has been able to create unorthodox solutions.

 As a designer and artist, Ezzaruris has often used product design elements to explore art vs. design and put forth challenging ideas with such themes as life, death, and religion.

 One of Errazuiz's most iconic pieces, the 2009 Boat Coffin allows its occupants to sail off in their eternal resting place in style, noting the inevitability of death.

-Between 2008-2009 Errazuriz took on Christianity with his collection of sculptures and objects culminating in his collection God Saves.
+Between 2008 and 2009 Errazuriz took on Christianity with his collection of sculptures and objects culminating in his collection God Saves.
 The pieces in this series include; Road Kill; The Passion of Christ; Superman Christ; Saint Sebastian; and Gulliver.
 Each piece applies humor to the depiction of Jesus (accept for Saint Sebastian, where Errazuriz himself is depicted as a martyr in the Catholic canon) in a criticism of religion.

 In 2012 Errazuriz' once again expanded on his work taking aim at religion when he expressed his intentions to CNN of distributing 100 controversial popsicles he had designed to bring attention to America's growing religious extremism violence.
 The Jesus Popsicle Errazuris, which claimed transformed into the blood of Christ, came on a cross-shaped Popsicle stick featuring a laser-engraved image of the crucifixion.

 In 2014 Errazuriz again displayed his ability to use design objects to tackle controversial political and social issues in Tough Love.
 The collection took on a number of issues through 15 pieces such as The United States of Mexico bringing attention to "Recent statistics show that in some states almost 50% of construction workers are undocumented.
 This information suggests that many sectors of the U.S. economy are dependent on immigrant labor".
 Other pieces are in the form of clothing garments like Rapist, a monogrammed letterman jacket meant to expose "the incidence of rape on college campuses while playfully dwelling on the idolization of the attackers."
 This was not the first occasion Errazuriz used clothing and fashion in his work, as he also created customized T-shirt designs from tourists classics by dipping them in dip-dye.
 These shirts were sold with all proceeds going to the Hurricane Sandy Relief fund.

 In 2013 Errazuriz began to reveal his collection 12 Shoes for 12 Lovers, a series of high heels inspired by former relationships.
 Each pair of heels were accompanied by a story and created with a form reflecting the personalities of one of the 12 women: